Karan-05/Chrome-extension-/README.md

 **Gemini Cloud Analytics** is a Chrome Extension designed to enhance user productivity by giving real-time Cloud Analytics which are powered by AI text summarization.
 It leverages Chrome’s built-in AI models, Gemini, and Google Cloud's Monitoring APIs, and provides users with concise summaries of their inputted text alongside insightful CPU utilization metrics.

-_**NOTE:This can be scaled with additional metrics from Cloud, but for the demonstration of idea, we built the pipeline for only CPU Utilization metric.**_
+_**NOTE: This can be scaled with additional metrics from Cloud, but for the demonstration of idea, we built the pipeline for only CPU Utilization metric.**_

 #### **APIs and Technologies Used:**